Open Accessibility Menu

 Washington Hospital’s Stroke Program has been awarded the Gold Performance Achievement Award as part of the American Stroke Association’s (ASA) Get With The Guidelines-Stroke (GWTG-Stroke) program, a national evidence-based initiative to improve stroke patients’ outcomes.
 The ASA program recognizes hospitals across the country whose stroke treatment programs have shown consistent compliance with measures proven to improve outcomes.

-Based on the high quality of care and management of strokes we provide, Washington Hospital has been certified as a Primary Stroke Center by The Joint Commission and designated the receiving center for strokes in Southern Alameda County.
+Based on the high quality of care and management of strokes we provide, Washington Hospital has been certified as an Advanced Primary Stroke Center by The Joint Commission and designated the receiving center for strokes in Southern Alameda County.
 What does this certification mean to patients in the Tri-City Area?
 It means that their care has been thought out from the moment emergency medical services respond, to after they leave the Hospital and begin the recovery process.

 • Building specialized stroke care units staffed by specially trained stroke nurses